 Q: This sounds like a terrible idea, so fake, so inauthentic.
 Why would you do this?

-A: I totally get it, this sounds like fake engagement, and perhaps that’s what 99% of the engagement pods out there are doing, so I fully understand why people may be jaded.
+A: I totally get it, this sounds like fake engagement.
+Perhaps that’s what 99% of the engagement pods out there are doing, so I fully understand why people may be jaded.
 It’s like the late Rex E. Lee said when commenting on the legal profession, “It’s a shame that an entire industry should be maligned on account of four or five hundred thousand bad apples.”
 There are bad pods and good pods, just like there are bad marketers and good marketers.
 A bad pod promotes fake activity.
 A good pod facilitates what already happens naturally.
 It brings together people who are already great content creators and commenters, and makes it easier for them to do what they are already doing.

 Q: Are engagement pods good for everyone?